tjoyner/ofvioletsandlicorice/chapter1.md

 Silvio looked at him with an odd curiosity.
 He took the grass from his hands and rubbed it on his wrist.

-"It's used to clean the barrels," he said, raising his wrist toward that big nose.
+"It's used to clean the [Barolo barrels](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#botti)," he said, raising his wrist toward that big nose.

 The stranger sniffed, then shook his head.